 Christmas day usually starts off with excited children clammering onto your bed to tell you what Santa Claus deposited in a Christmas sack (usually a pillowcase) on the foot of their bed overnight while you feign surprise and try to reach consciousness.

-Breakfast follows but usually the attention span is limited as the kids are hyped and itching to open the presents under the tree.
-Once the presents are unwrapped the pressure is off while they explore their treasures.
+Breakfast follows but usually the attention span is limited as the kids are hyped and begging to open the presents under the tree.
+Once the presents are unwrapped the pressure is off while they explore their Christmas treasures.